vcovelli/healthcare-backend/README.md

 - RESTful API for managing appointments.
 - Admin panel for creating, reading, updating, and deleting appointments.
 - API endpoints for CRUD operations.
+- Authentication for secure access.
+- Support for PostgreSQL in production.

 ---